Grayson Murray, two-time PGA tour winner, dies at 30

 "We were devastated to learn – and are heartbroken to share – that PGA TOUR player Grayson Murray passed away this morning.
 I am at a loss for words," PGA TOUR Commissioner Jay Monahan said in a statement.
 "The PGA TOUR is a family, and when you lose a member of your family, you are never the same.
 We mourn Grayson and pray for comfort for his loved ones."

-Murray - citing an illness - withdrew Friday during the second round of the 2024 Charles Schwab Challenge, CBS Sports reported.
+Murray - citing an illness - withdrew Friday during the second round of the 2024 Charles Schwab Challenge in Fort Worth, CBS Sports reported.

 PGA officials said grief counselors will be made available at all venues this week and will release more information as it becomes available.